catalin-hanga/simulink-AI-agent/README.md

 ```
 OPENAI_API_KEY=sk-...
 ```
-(This is required for the multi-modal GPT-4o mini LLM, as well as for the speech-to-text Whisper model)
+(This is required for the multi-modal LLM GPT-4o mini, as well as for the speech-to-text Whisper model)

 ## 3. Quick Start